hygraph/hygraph-examples/using-union-types/README.md

-# Basic union types example
+# GraphQl Union Types in GraphCMS with Next.js

 [Join our Slack](https://slack.graphcms.com)